Choose your language

 The age of cloud

-All this allowed organizations to downsize their internal IT generalist teams, reallocating IT expenditure to specialist IT roles focused on solving organization-specific problems.
-Few internal IT departments look the same today as they did just 5 years ago.
+This allowed organizations to downsize their internal IT generalist teams, reallocating IT expenditure to specialist IT roles focused on solving organization-specific problems.

 Understanding the barriers for print